MashaSonich/YoutubeTOP2023/README.md

 ### Aggregate Functions
 ### Aggregate Functions in a Case Statement
 ### PowerBI Dashboard
-## More information into the comment lines in sql.file
+## More information into the comment lines in YoutubeAnalysis.sql
 Based on the Kaggle Dataset: https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023